-Mutual Credit Services’ Clearing Clubs and Trade Credit Clubs models are designed to serve business-to business exchange.
-Although supply chains in developed economies are global (and therefore essentially linear, at least from a local perspective), decades of experience with multilateral obligation set-off in Slovenia shows that there is some residual circularity which can be identified and reinforced with our collaborative finance tools.
+Mutual Credit Services’ Clearing Clubs and Trade Credit Clubs models are designed to serve business-to-business exchange.
+Although supply chains in developed economies are global (and therefore essentially linear, at least from a local perspective), decades of experience with multilateral obligation set-off in Slovenia shows that there is always some residual circularity which can be identified and reinforced.

 Furthermore, there are plenty of businesses that do not utilise their full capacity; this observation is the basis for the various business barter networks that facilitate use of this spare capacity using a form of mutual credit.